Carnival in Barranquilla

 Beaches

 Barranquilla itself has no beaches; the nearest is in Puerto Colombia, just under 20km away.
-It used to be Puerto Colombia an important port city.
-It is also the city where the first immigrants used to set foot ashore.
-At sunset, it is a hot spot with the locals, who stroll on the long pier and enjoy the -wholly renovated- central square, filled with statues depicting the former immigrants.
+Puerto Colombia used to be an important port city.
+It is also the city where the first immigrants used to set foot ashore in Colombia.
+At sunset, it is a hot spot with the locals, who stroll on the long pier and enjoy the renovated central square, filled with statues depicting the former immigrants.
 Hotel Pradomar is a favorite hangout for a beach day.
-Puerto Colombia combines well with a visit to Salgar, whose most famous attraction is El Castillo de Salgar.
+Puerto Colombia can be combined with a visit to Salgar, whose most famous attraction is El Castillo de Salgar.

 The best restaurants in Barranquilla-eating and drinking